 At the time of device discovery, OpManager discovers all the services running on your Windows & Linux servers and associates availability and response time monitors to these.
-OpManager also supports adding monitors for custom services running on TCP ports.
+OpManager also supports adding monitors for custom services running on TCP port.

-In additon to monitoring system level services like HTTP, LDAP, SMTP etc., OpManager also monitors Windows Services e.g. Alerter, FTP, Net Logon, DHCP Server, IAS, Print Spooler etc..
+Apart from monitoring system level services like HTTP, LDAP, SMTP etc., OpManager also monitors Windows Services e.g. Alerter, FTP, Net Logon, DHCP Server, IAS, Print Spooler etc..
 Once a monitored service is found to have failed, OpManager can be configured to automatically restart the Windows Service or even the server.

 Simply relying on availability and response time (TCP Port) checks won’t help you know if your website has been compromised.
 OpManager allows you to monitor a URL and search for a specific text on the page.
 When the text is missing you can be immediately alerted and you get to know in real time that your website has been compromised.
 OpManager’s website monitoring supports HTTP⁄ HTTPs and NTLM Authenticated sites.